kwaihua/starter-hugo-research-group/content/people/people.md

   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
     - Researchers
-    - Research Assistant
+    - Post Doctors & Research Assistant
     - Students
-    - Administration
-    - Visitors
     - Alumni
 design:
   show_interests: false